sigstore/root-signing/playbooks/ORCHESTRATION.md

 ## Post-ceremony Steps

+1. The preproduction GCS bucket will need to be manually synced to the GCS production bucket as of [916](https://github.com/sigstore/root-signing/pull/916).

-1. If any root keyholders have changed, update the [current root keyholders](https://github.com/sigstore/root-signing#current-sigstore-root-keyholders) with their name, key ID, and location of their key material.
+2. If any root keyholders have changed, update the [current root keyholders](https://github.com/sigstore/root-signing#current-sigstore-root-keyholders) with their name, key ID, and location of their key material.

-2. If any targets have changed, update them and their usage in the table containing the [repository structure](https://github.com/sigstore/root-signing#tuf-repository-structure).
+3. If any targets have changed, update them and their usage in the table containing the [repository structure](https://github.com/sigstore/root-signing#tuf-repository-structure).

-3. Announce the root rotation on twitter and the community meeting, and thank the keyholders!
+4. Announce the root rotation on twitter and the community meeting, and thank the keyholders!

-4. Schedule the next root signing event one month before expiration on the calendar.
+5. Schedule the next root signing event one month before expiration on the calendar.
 Check [here](https://github.com/sigstore/root-signing/blob/e3f1fe5e487984f525afc81ac77fa5ce39737d0f/cmd/tuf/app/init.go#L29) for root expiration.
 Schedule a testing event for the week before.

 ### Other